Success Rates and Evidence Based Research

 DASS is a psychometric test that evaluates a person's emotional wellbeing taking in to account depression, anxiety and stress.
 Please note, a lower score is better.

 January to December 2011, 2012 and 2013 based upon clients completing treatment.

 Depression moves on average from Severe to Normal

 DTCQ - Drug Taking Confidence Questionnaire

 This second chart shows clients subjective belief in their ability to abstain from drugs and alcohol given stressful or testing situations.
 In 2011, on intake they felt they would abstain 46% of the time when faced with stressors and on discharge 88% of the time.
 In 2012 these figures were 49% and 87% respectively.
+In 2013 they were recorded at 53% and 86% respectively.
 Please note, a higher percentage is better.